Overview of Services

 Parent Mental Health Therapy for caregivers of children in services

-Positive Bright Start Preschool operates two classrooms (a second classroom added in August of 2017) for children 2.5 years to school age with curricula based on school readiness, social readiness, and instilling a love of life-long learning, and fun!
-The Positive Bright Start classroom environment gives children who have social-emotional or developmental needs the opportunity to learn by watching and imitating their peers, as well as teaching children who are typically developing the important life lessons of diversity, compassion, and acceptance.
+Positive Bright Start Preschool operates two classrooms in partnership with LDCHA, located in the Edgewood Housing community and three classrooms in partnership with DCCCA, located at DCCCA's First Step at Lakeview.
+Our PBS at Edgewood classrooms serve kids 2.5 years old to school age.
+Our PBS at Lakeview facility cares for children ages 6 months to school age.
+All five of our classrooms practice a trauma informed curricula based on school readiness, social readiness, and instilling a love of life-long learning, and fun!
 We take a maximum of 12 students with a staff to child ratio is 1:6.
 We operate year-round, Monday – Friday, 7:30 am – 5:30 pm.
-We have full time and part time openings.
 We accept DCF tuition assistance and other third party payments with approval.

 Children and Adult Care Food Program (CACFP): In the interest of all children having nutritious meals while in childcare, we are a local sponsor for the CACFP.
 This Federal Program provides family child care homes with reimbursement for meals served to children in their care.
 In addition to submitting the monthly claim for home providers, we provide nutrition education and in-service workshops that emphasis healthy eating and physical activity.